deltachat/chatmail/www/src/privacy.md

 This chatmail server neither asks for nor retains personal information.
-Chatmail servers exist to reliably transmit (store and deliver) end-to-end encrypted messages between user's devices.
+Chatmail servers exist to reliably transmit (store and deliver) end-to-end encrypted messages between user's devices running the Delta Chat messenger app.
-A Chatmail server aims to mirror how the Signal messenger server works and is optimized and geared towards usage by the Delta Chat messenger app.
+Technically, you may think of a Chatmail server as an end-to-end encrypted "messaging router" at Internet-scale.

-A chatmail server is very unlike classic e-mail servers that maintain permanent storage with readable personal data for their users.
+A chatmail server is very unlike classic e-mail servers (for example Google Mail servers) that ask for personal data and permanently store messages.
+A chatmail server behaves more like the Signal messaging server but does not know about phone numbers and securely and automatically interoperates with other chatmail and classic e-mail servers.

 In particular, this chatmail server